willis240/willis240.github.io/README.md

 - Tried out Python3's influxdb library for a bit
 - Installed Grafana
 - Attempted installing Docker in Ubuntu, but the repo was "not found"
+- Worked on making slides explaining the binary magic in converting two 8-bit ints to a floating point number

 ## About Me